...

 • Map layers showing cycle routes and low-traffic streets.

-Good intentions aren’t enough.
+Good intentions are not enough.
 Some voluntourism projects displace local jobs or create dependency.
 Before you commit, ask:

 • Is this project locally led, or imposed from outside?